Elizabeth Willing Powel: Marriage and children

 Elizabeth married Samuel Powel (born 1738).
 Also of Quaker ancestry, he was among the richest people in Philadelphia; at 18 years old, he had inherited the fortune of his grandfather Samuel Powell, who was among the first settlers of the Province of Pennsylvania.
 Powell's son, also named Samuel and father to Elizabeth's husband, died in 1747, only after having found success as a merchant and shortened his surname to Powel.
 Elizabeth's husband graduated from the College of Philadelphia in 1759, before he embarked on a seven-year tour of Europe to study art.
-He went to Rome where he sat for a portrait by the Italian painter Angelica Kauffman and had an audience with Pope Clement XIII.
+He went to Rome where he sat for a portrait by the painter Angelica Kauffman and had an audience with Pope Clement XIII.
 In England, he was baptized into the Anglican Church like John Morgan, his companion on the tour, was before him.

 Samuel and Elizabeth's marriage brought together two of the most prominent mercantile families in the city.
 Their wedding on August 7, 1769, was held at Christ Church and officiated by Jacob Duché.
 Five days before, Samuel purchased for his new family a home later known as the Powel House.
 Originally built in 1765 for Charles Stedman who never lived in it, the house is located on South Third Street, just south of Elizabeth's childhood home.
 Neighboring the Powel House to the north was the home of her sister Mary.

 Each of the Powels' four children died young.
 Their first son, born on June 29, 1770, was christened Samuel Jr. before he died of smallpox on July 14, 1771.
 Their second child, a girl, was stillborn on August 6, 1771, or as Elizabeth wrote "at most but just breathed".
 Another boy was stillborn on April 2, 1772.
 Their fourth child was christened Samuel C. but died after only two weeks on July 11, 1775.
 The death of her children and the resulting depression throughout her life was reflected in her correspondence.
 She kept a lock of hair from both her sons named Samuel and wrote often of her loss, lamenting her unfulfilled aspirations of motherhood.